-ARIB STD-T106 “920MHz-band RFID Equipment For Premises Radio Station”.
-This standard specifies on Radio Frequency Identification (RFID) equipment that uses the frequency 916.7 MHz or more and 920.9 MHz or less.
-This RFID refers to the identification of mobile objects that the radio equipment performs the identification by receiving the radio wave emitted from a responder.
-The target systems are high output power type passive tag system.
+ARIB STD-T106 “920MHz-band RFID Equipment For Premises Radio Station”: This standard specifies the regulation for Radio Frequency Identification (RFID) equipment that uses the frequency range between 916.7 MHz and 920.9 MHz.
+The interrogators typically transmit powers of 1 Watt and more in order to supply the passive transponders using the radiated electromagnetic field.

-ARIB STD-T107 “920MHz-band RFID Equipment for Specified Low Power Radio Station”.
-This standard specifies on the Radio Frequency Identification (RFID) equipment that uses the frequency of 916.7 MHz or more and 923.5 MHz or less.
-Thos RFID refers to the identification of mobile objects that radio equipment performs the identification by receiving the radio wave emitted from a responder.
-The target system is a medium-or-low output type passive tag system.
+ARIB STD-T107 “920MHz-band RFID Equipment for Specified Low Power Radio Station”: This standard specifies the regulation for Radio Frequency Identification (RFID) equipment that uses the frequency range between 916.7 MHz and 923.5 MHz to identify passive transponders.
+However, in contrast to the previous standard this standard only specified medium to low output powers.

 ARIB STD-T108 “920MHz-band Telemeter, Telecontrol and Data Transmission Radio Equipment”.
-This standard document specifies two standards: Land Mobile stations, and Specified Low-Power Radio Stations.
+This standard document specifies two systems, i.e. Land Mobile Stations, and Specified Low-Power Radio Stations.

-This standard for Land Mobile Stations uses the frequency of 920.5 MHz or more and 923.5 MHz or less, and 250 mW or less for transmission power.
-A radio channel shall consist of up to 5 consecutive unit radio channels which are defined that their center frequencies are located from 920.6 MHz to 923.4 MHz with 200 kHz separation and their bandwidth are 200 kHz.
-However, it is prohibited to simultaneously use both the unit radio channels giving priority to passive tag system whose center frequencies are located from 920.6 MHz to 922.2 MHz and the unit radio channels whose center frequencies are located 922.4 MHz or more.
+Land Mobile Stations use the frequency range between 920.5 MHz and 923.5 MHz, and a maximum transmit power of 250 mW.
+A radio channel shall consist of up to 5 consecutive unit radio channels.
+The channels are defined by their center frequencies located from 920.6 MHz to 923.4 MHz in steps of 200 kHz.
+It is prohibited to simultaneously use the radio channels with priority for passive RFID (located from 920.6 MHz to 922.2 MHz) and the radio channels whose center frequencies are located above 922.4 MHz.

-This standard for Specified Low-Power Radio Stations uses the frequency of 915.9 MHz or more 929.7 MHz or less.
-Transmission power shall be 20 mW or less.
-However, it shall be 1 mW or less for radio channels consisting of at least one of channels whose center frequencies are located from 916.0 MHz to 916.8 MHz or from 928.15 MHz to 929.65 MHz.
-A radio channel shall consist of up to 5 consecutive unit channels which are defined that their center frequencies are located from 916.0 MHz to 916.8 MHz and from 920.6 MHz to 928.0 MHz with 200 kHz separation and their bandwidth are 200 kHz or which are defined that their center frequencies are located from 928.15 MHz to 929.65 MHz with 100 kHz separation and their bandwidth are 100 kHz.
-However, it is prohibited to simultaneously use both the unit channels giving priority to prioritized passive tag system whose center frequencies are located from 920.6 MHz to 922.2 MHz and the unit channels whose center frequencies are located 922.4 MHz or more.
+Specified Low-Power Radio Stations uses the frequency range between 915.9 MHz and 929.7 MHz with a maximum transmit power of 20 mW.
+Furthermore, the maximum transmit power is 1 mW for the channels from with center frequencies from 916.0 MHz to 916.8 MHz and from 928.15 MHz to 929.65 MHz.
+A radio channel shall consist of up to 5 consecutive unit channels.
+The channels are defined by their center frequencies located from 916.0 MHz to 916.8 MHz and from 920.6 MHz to 928.0 MHz in steps of 200 kHz.
+For the channels defined by the center frequencies are located from 928.15 MHz to 929.65 MHz in steps of 100 kHz.
+It is prohibited to simultaneously use the radio channels with priority for passive RFID (located from 920.6 MHz to 922.2 MHz) and the radio channels whose center frequencies are located above 922.4 MHz.